Sister Nivedita: Girls' school in Bagbazar

 Nivedita was planning to open a school for girls who were deprived of even basic education.
 She toured England and America on a lecture tour designed to raise money to establish a girls' school.

 The main reason why Swamiji invited Nivedita to India was to spread education to the women of the country.
 This is why, when Nivedita informed Vivekananda about her planning, he felt very excited.
-He organized a meeting at Balaram Bose's house on this issue.
+He organised a meeting at Balaram Bose's house on this issue.
 Many lay devotees of Sri Ramakrishna, including Mahendranath Gupta (popularly known as Sri M., the chronicler of The Gospel of Sri Ramakrishna), Suresh Dutta, Haramohan etc. attended this meeting.
 In this meeting, Nivedita explained her plan of the proposed school and requested everyone to send their girls to the school to study.
 During her speech, Vivekananda entered the room and took a seat behind everyone.
 Nivedita did not notice it.
 But, when Nivedita appealed to collect girl students for the school, she suddenly discovered Vivekananda in the room pushing others and prompting – "Ye, get up, get up!
-It’s not good enough to just become girls’ fathers.
+It's not good enough to just become girls' fathers.
 All of you must co-operate in the matter of their education as per national ideals.
 Stand up and commit.
 Reply to her appeal.
 Say, 'We all agree.
 We shall send our girls to you."
 But no one stood up to support Nivedita's proposal.
 Finally, Vivekananda forced Haramohan to agree to the proposal and behalf of Haramohan, Vivekananda promised to send his girls to the school.

 On 13 November 1898, on the day of Kali Puja, at 16 Bosepara Lane in the Bagbazar area of North Calcutta, she started the school.
 The school was inaugurated by Sarada Devi, in the presence of Swami Vivekananda and some of the other disciples of Ramakrishna.
 Sarada Devi blessed and prayed for the school saying – "I pray that the blessings of the Divine Mother may be upon the school and the girls; and the girls trained from the school may become ideal girls."Nivedita went from home to home in educating girls, many of whom were in pitiable condition owing to the socio-economic condition of early 20th century India.
 In many cases, she encountered refusal from the male members of the girl's family.
 Nivedita had widows and adult women among her students.
 She taught sewing, elementary rules of hygiene, nursing, etc., apart from regular courses.

 Collecting money for the school was not an easy task.
 She had to earn money from her writings and giving lectures, and later she spent all to meet the expenses of the school.

 She took part in altruistic activities.
 She worked to improve the lives of Indian women of all castes.